 You can also filter the grid by typing in the Start and End text boxes above the grid.
-If you want to see all of the historical markers created after a certain date, type the date in the Start text box.
-If you want to see all of the historical markers created up to a certain date, type the date in the End text box.
+To see all of the historical markers created after a certain date, type the date in the Start text box.
+To see all of the historical markers created up to a certain date, type the date in the End text box.

 Return to the current time

 If you're currently connected to a historical moment, you can return to the current time by clicking the Return to Current Time button near the bottom of the History pane and clicking Apply.
 When you're connected to a historical moment, you're in a read-only view of the data for that specific date and time.
 By returning to the current time, you can edit and update features in the map again.

 Connect to a historical moment from the database connection

 You can also use the Geodatabase Connection Properties tab in the database connection dialog box to connect to a historical moment from a database connection.